thiagokokada/blog/posts/2026-05-03/01-my-favorite-device-is-a-chromebook-without-chromeos.md

 seems there is a workaround), neither docking (if I undock and dock the device again the device stays in portrait).
 I don't use the pen so the first issue doesn't matter to me, and for the second issue I disabled the rotation sensor like the Wiki says.

-Also the external display support is wonky enough that I stopped trying to use it for now.
-Another issue is that this device is working well enough in v25.12 release, but I tried edge once (the rolling release channel) and my touchpad started to work in absolute instead of relative mode.
+Also the external display support is wonky enough that I stopped trying to use it for now (the device has limited bandwidth anyway so I can't drive my desktop monitor at full resolution).
+Another issue is that this device is working well enough in `v25.12` release, but I tried `edge` once (the rolling release channel) and my touchpad started to work in absolute instead of relative mode.
-Sadly because I wanted to use edge to get GNOME 50, but I hope those issues get ironed out until the next stable release.
+Sadly because I wanted to use `edge` to get GNOME 50, but I hope those issues get ironed out until the next stable release.

 But on the other hand, this is an actual Linux distro.
 Given the limitations and issues, it is working really well.
 Before trying postmarketOS I thought the only reason ChromeOS worked as well in this device as it did is because Google invested a lot to optimise the OS and browser to run well in low end devices.
 And while this is probably true, GNOME is also running really well here, and GNOME is considered one of the heaviest desktop environments in Linux.
+I think the fact that the base system is lean and the usage of `musl` instead of `glibc` helps here, but I don't have any scientific measurement of this.

 Also I am really happy to use Firefox as my browser instead of Chrome, since I used Firefox everywhere else except in ChromeOS.
 I was worried that Firefox would run too slow here since I tried it once via Crostini, but running it natively in postmarketOS feels relatively snappy (considering the hardware constraints).

 While Crostini was really good, there was still some overhead of running a Linux VM in a already constrained device.
 For example, cloning